• Room 06.018 - Main Site Tower

 Leadership Role

-As Director, I oversee the design and implementation of the School of Law's internationalisation strategy.
-This includes promoting Queen's as a top destination for academically excellent law students from across the globe and creating exciting opportunities for current students to gain international experiences through study abroad opportunities.
-Under my leadership, new programmes have been introduced which have attracted more international students than ever to choose Queen's as their destination for obtaining a world class legal education.
+As Director, I oversaw the design and implementation of the School of Law's internationalisation strategy.
+This included promoting Queen's as a top destination for academically excellent law students from across the globe and creating exciting opportunities for current students to gain international experiences through study abroad opportunities.
+Under my leadership, new programmes were introduced which attracted more international students than ever to choose Queen's as their destination for obtaining a world class legal education.

 Previous Administrative Roles